AndreiMoraru123/OAK-D-etector/README.md

 #### Question: Why use both the NCS2 and the OAK-D if the OAK-D suffices?
 #### Answer: No reason to!
 Honestly, I just had one laying around, but since it's double the fun this way, I can run the frames on the camera, and compute on the stick.
+One could use just the camera's VPU the exact same way, using OpenVINO.

 ## Work in progress